SivaLokam/ISLR_Exeercises/README.md

 # ISLR_Exeercises

-In this repository , answered all the Conceptual and practical exercises mentioned from the book #Introduction to Statistical Learning
+In this repository , answered all the conceptual and practical exercises mentioned from the book #Introduction to Statistical Learning